Configure a Mesh Global Control Plane with the Kubernetes demo app

 Now that you’ve added a global control plane and a zone to your service mesh in Konnect, you can add services to your mesh.

-The Kong Mesh Kubernetes demo app sets up four services so you can see how Kong Mesh can be used to control services, monitor traffic, and track resource status:
+In this tutorial, we will use the services from the demo app as an easy way to see how Kong Mesh services can be managed with Mesh Manager.
+The Kong Mesh Kubernetes demo app sets up two services so you can see how Kong Mesh can be used to control services, monitor traffic, and track resource status:

 -

-: A web application that lets you browse an online clothing store -
+: A web application that lets you increment a numeric counter.
+It listens on port 5000. -

 redis